Piotr1215/crossplane-demo/README.md

 The scenario flow:

-- explain basic Crossplane concepts and achitecture
-- install crossplane on a local cluster :white_check_mark:
-- deploy and configure AWS provider :white_check_mark:
-- showcase basic functionality by deploying RDS
+- deploy RDS
-- showcase more complex functionality by deploying EKS
-  - based on EKS example, show how developers can quickly deploy an EKS cluster
+- deploy EKS
-- manage composition lifecycle by changing something in the XRC and reapplying to a cluster
+- manage resources lifecycle
 - write a very simple composition for EC2 with VPC with port 22 open
-- highlight Crossplane benefits, expecially in the context of Platform team

 ### Demo Setup